All of the Trust's equality, diversity and inclusion work is led by our Equality, Diversity and Inclusion Committee, which reports in to our Board.

 Minority Ethnic Group for All (MEGA):

-Kingston Ability Forum: Kingston Ability Forum aims to provide any member of staff with a visible or non-visible disability with the opportunity to share their views and experiences.
-Email firstname.lastname@example.org.
+Kingston Ability Forum aims to provide any member of staff with a visible or non-visible disability with the opportunity to share their views and experiences.
+Email email@example.com.

-Pride at Kingston Hospital:
+Pride at Kingston Hospital

 We are proud to support the NHS Rainbow Badge initiative, which gives staff a way to show that Kingston Hospital offers open, non-judgemental and inclusive care for patients and their families, who identify as LGBT+ (lesbian, gay, bisexual, transgender, the + simply means that we are inclusive of all identities, regardless of how people define themselves).
 Find out more:

-EU Staff Support Group: Kingston Hospital’s EU Staff Support Group was established in 2016 to provide resources and support for EU colleagues who may be affected by Brexit.
-Email email@example.com.
+Kingston Hospital’s EU Staff Support Group was established in 2016 to provide resources and support for EU colleagues who may be affected by Brexit.
+Email firstname.lastname@example.org.

-Not a target campaign: The Trust’s Equality, Diversity and Inclusion Committee recently launched our ‘Not a target’ campaign, to support all our staff.
+The Trust’s Equality, Diversity and Inclusion Committee recently launched our ‘Not a target’ campaign, to support all our staff.
 Find out more in the following short film:

-Black History Month: October is Black History Month.
+October is Black History Month.
 We have been asking some of our colleagues to share their views.

 Strictly Necessary Cookies